fatangare/LogcatViewer/README.md

 #### How to plug LogcatViewer in your application?

 1. Add following line to build.gradle
-`compile 'com.github.fatangare.LogcatViewer:logcatviewer:aadf092447'`
+`dependencies {  compile 'com.github.fatangare.LogcatViewer:logcatviewer:aadf092447'  }`
 2. Add following code to launch LogcatViewer floating view. - To launch logcatviewer floating view.
 `LogcatViewer.showLogcatLoggerView(this);`
 3. Add following services to AndroidManifest.xml. - To register services